aholsteyn/NameSorter/README.md

 # NameSorter
-Reveives a list of names and sorts them
+Reveives a list of names and sorts them by last name and given names